sumeetdas/succinct-rust/README.md

 ## Running Code on Cleanup with the Drop Trait
 * `Drop` trait is the second trait to implement smart pointer pattern.
-* This trait lets you customize what happens when a value is about to go out of scope.
+  * It lets you customize what happens when a value is about to go out of scope.
 * You can provide an implementation for the `Drop` trait on any type, and the code you specify can be used to release resources like files or network connections.
 * Rust automatically frees memory when a resource implementing `Drop` trait is no longer in use; no special cleanup code required.
 * Example: